 This breakout board is the ultimate companion for the VLSI VS1053B DSP codec chip.
 The VS1053 can decode a wide variety of audio formats such as MP3, AAC, Ogg Vorbis, WMA, MIDI, FLAC, WAV (PCM and ADPCM).
 It can also be used to record audio in both PCM (WAV) and compressed Ogg Vorbis.
 You can do all sorts of stuff with the audio as well such as adjusting bass, treble, and volume digitally.
 There is also 8 GPIO pins that can be used for stuff like lighting up small LEDs or reading buttons.

-Each order comes with a fully assembled and tested breakout board, two 100uF electrolytic capacitors for line-level output coupling, some 0.1" male header you can solder to the breakout so it plugs into a breadboard and a bonus stereo headphone jack that will be handy when you want to plug headphones in!
+Each order comes with a fully assembled and tested breakout board, some 0.1" male header you can solder to the breakout so it plugs into a breadboard and a bonus stereo headphone jack that will be handy when you want to plug headphones in!

-Adafruit is still working on a detailed tutorial, but Adafruit does have an excellent Arduino library that demonstrates everything cool about this library: playing music off an SD card, using the GPIO pins as input/outputs, playing music using an interrupt (so it's in the background), using the VS1053 as a MIDI synthesizer (no SD required), and recording Ogg vorbis audio from a microphone/line-in to SD.
-So for advanced users who don't need a detailed tutorial, check it out!
+Check out Adafruit's detailed tutorial & excellent Arduino library that demonstrates everything cool about this library: playing music off an SD card, using the GPIO pins as input/outputs, playing music using an interrupt (so it's in the background), using the VS1053 as a MIDI synthesizer (no SD required), and recording Ogg vorbis audio from a microphone/line-in to SD.

 Documentation and Resources: